Rushi-Gokani/renew/MINIMALIST_PRODUCT_CARD_README.md

 ## Integration

 The component is automatically loaded through the `scripts.liquid` file and doesn't require any additional setup for basic usage.

+### Block Integration

+The minimalist product card is now integrated into the `_product-card.liquid` block, making it available throughout your theme.
+The block includes:

+- **Image Aspect Ratio Control**: Choose from square, portrait, or landscape ratios
+- **Border Radius**: Customizable rounded corners (default: 12px)
+- **Gap Settings**: Control spacing between product cards

+The block schema has been simplified to focus on the essential minimalist design elements while maintaining the clean, modern aesthetic.